Terms and Conditions

 25.6 Winners are chosen at random using comment selection software or random number generation, one entry per person unless otherwise stated

-25.7 Competition closed to Tree of Opals and Keepsaker Supplies staff and workers and their families
+25.7 Competition closed to Tree of Opals, Keepsaker Supplies and Keepsaker Ltd staff and workers and their families

 25.8 See individual competitions for rules and entry routes.
 Incomplete entries will be disregarded